dataloop-ai-apps/clip-smart-search/README.md

 ### App installation:

-There are multiple ways to install the CLIP smart search application:
+There are multiple ways to install the Semantic (CLIP) application:

 1. **From the Market Place**:
     - Go to the MarketPlace
-    - Search for the CLIP Smart Search application
+    - Search for the Semantic (CLIP) application
     - Click on the application and click install button on the right hand side

 ![market place clip installation image](assets/market_place_clip.png)